sashaegorov/little-celluloid-story/README.md

 Boom!
 As result we have got depreciation warning as show:

 ```
-I, [2016-01-19T03:21:48.100427 #35575]  INFO -- : Celluloid 0.17.2 is running in BACKPORTED mode. [ http://git.io/vJf3J ]
+I, [2016-01-19T03:30:06.275244 #36301]  INFO -- : Celluloid 0.17.2 is running in BACKPORTED mode. [ http://git.io/vJf3J ]
 ```

-So please make sure you *don't* require it as `require 'celluloid'` or you have to deal with refactoring your code in near future.
-This warning works for Celluloid version 0.17.2.
+So please make sure you *don't* require it as `require 'celluloid'` in 2016 year or you have to deal with refactoring your code in near future, for example in 2042.
+This warning is fully supported by Celluloid version 0.17.2.
+There is no guarantee it will be the same in future versions, be careful!

 Let's take a look on Ruby `Thread.list`: